-- Closed System Catheters: This catheter type is consistently increasing in popularity due to its convenience of use.
-Closed system catheters come pre-lubricated and inside sterile collection bags; many users prefer this type of catheter because it’s considered essentially touch-free and allows for easy cathing practically anywhere.
+- Closed System Catheters: This catheter type is consistently increasing in popularity due to its convenience.
+Closed system catheters come pre-lubricated and inside sterile collection bags; many users prefer this type of catheter because it’s essentially touch-free and allows easy cathing anywhere.

-- Hydrophilic Catheters: This different catheter type is commonly prescribed to patients who self-cath and who are looking for a great mobile solution.
-Hydrophilic catheters are pre-lubricated and come individually packaged for easy and sterile use wherever you are.
+- Hydrophilic Catheters: Prescribed for patients who self-cath and are looking for a great mobile solution.
+Hydrophilic catheters are pre-lubricated and individually packaged for easy and sterile use wherever you are.

-External catheters are more non-invasive versions of urinary catheters that can be used by both men and women.
+External catheters are more non-invasive versions of urinary catheters that both men and women can use.

-- Female External Catheters: Female external catheters consist of a soft, flexible material that is placed between the buttocks and labia.
-The catheter helps draw urine away from the body and then deposits it into canister through the connected tube.
+- Female External Catheters: External catheters consist of soft, flexible material between the buttocks and labia.
+The catheter helps draw urine away from the body and deposits it into a canister through the connected tube.

 Also known as superpubic catheters, Foley catheters are generally placed by nurses or other healthcare providers instead of by the patient themselves.
-This type of catheter is placed into the urethra, which has a water-filled tube at the end to keep the catheter in place; the catheter is connected to an external tube for draining into a bag or receptacle.
-Foley catheters can be used either short term or long term, but they must be watched closely as they can sometimes lead to higher infection probability.
+An infection-preventive lubricated catheter is inserted through the sanitized urethra into the bladder.
+A syringe is then used to inflate the balloon, in the bladder, with water to keep it in place.
+Finally, the drainage bag is connected to the catheter tube; and hooked to a hospital bed, wheelchair, or taped to the patient’s leg.
+Even though Foley catheters can be used short-term or long-term, they need to be closely monitored since they can sometimes result in a higher infection risk.

 What Catheter Type Should I Use?

 Your physician will help you determine the catheter size, tubing length, and catheter tip (straight or coudé) that works best for your anatomy and medical needs.
-However, it’s important that you discuss your preferences and concerns with them closely.
+However, it would be best to discuss your preferences and concerns with them closely.
 As the user, you can best determine what different catheter type is the most comfortable for you and the most in-tune with your daily lifestyle.

-Active Life Medical Can Help with All Different Catheter Types
+How Active Life Medical Products Can Help With Catheter Supplies